EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 #### Output files

-- **ERZ12345_annotation_summarygz**: This `gff` file contains an expansive and large summary of most of the functional annotations each protein has into a single GFF3 format file.
+- **ERZ12345_annotation_summary.gff.gz**: This `gff` file contains an expansive and large summary of most of the functional annotations each protein has into a single GFF3 format file.

 ## Per-study output files

 The pipeline generates four different per-study output files that aggregate and summarise data, from successful assembly analysis runs to study-wide `MultiQC` reports.
 These are stored at the root of the study analysis directory.

-### Successfully analyed assemblies
+### Successfully analysed assemblies

 The IDs of assemblies that have been successfully analysed are aggregated into a top-level file (`analysed_assemblies.csv`), which looks like this: